xxTeDYxx/get5-web/README.md

 ## Installation

-Please see the [installation instructions](INSTALL.md) for Ubuntu 16.04 with apache2.
+Please see the [installation instructions](INSTALL.md) **currently outdated** for Ubuntu 16.04 with apache2.
 You can use other distributions or web servers, but you will likely have to figure out how to install a python flask app yourself.

 ## How do the game server and web panel communicate?